chengzeyi/fzf-preview.vim/README.md

 ### Differences between Current fzf.vim's Builtin Commands with preview

 - All comands support pressing `?` to toggle preview.
+- The original `Ag` and `Rg` commands will also do fuzzy match on file names, which is annoying sometimes.
+Here they would only match lines.
 - `FZFGGrep`, `FZFGrep`: Use `git grep` and `grep` to search file content, which the original fzf.vim doesn't provide.
 - `FZFBLines`, `FZFTags`, `FZFMarks` and `FZFWindows`: The original fzf.vim does not support preview with those.